cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      ----------------------
-Since April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosts the web page of CrypTool (available in 5 languages) and the Subversion repository system for the program sources of the successor version CrypTool 2.
+Since April 2008 the chair "Division for distributed systems", Engineering department of Prof. Dr. Torben Weis at the University of Duisburg-Essen, Germany hosts
+- the web page of CrypTool,

-The chair "Security in Information Technology", faculty computer science from Mrs. Prof. Dr. Claudia Eckert at the Technical University of Darmstadt, Germany still hosts the Subversion repository system for the program sources of the release version CrypTool 1.x.
+- the Subversion repository system for the program sources of the release version CrypTool 1.x, and
+- the Subversion repository system for the program sources of the successor version CrypTool 2.

-The CrypTool developer group around Prof. Bernhard Esslinger continues to act as maintainer: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
-Current steps of the roadmap are published in chapter A.2 and at the web page.
+The CrypTool developer group around Prof. Bernhard Esslinger continues to act as maintainer of CT1: This means they take care about the source code, they publish CrypTool as open source and freeware, and they co-ordinate the further development.
+Current steps of the roadmap are published in chapter A.1 and at the web page.

 Homepage of CrypTool: www.cryptool.org.

-We would be very glad about every new developer, who joins to help to enhance the functionality and usability of CrypTool.
+We would be very glad about every new developer, who joins to help enhancing the functionality and usability of CrypTool.
-Ideas for further development can be found in chapter A.2.
+Ideas for further development can be found in chapter A.3.

 Also very welcome are ideas and information, how CrypTool is used in lectures, school and education, so that we can help to share this